-Council tax is staying low this year - Wandsworth residents will benefit from the lowest council tax bills in the country.
-Wandsworth Council continues to offer a council tax reduction scheme (more details on the following pages). and is working with partners to provide a range of other support and advice to help reduce the bills and maximise the income of residents.
-Crisis loans are also available for those who need immediate support.
+Council tax is staying low this year

+Wandsworth residents will benefit from the lowest council tax bills in the country.
+Wandsworth Council continues to offer a council tax reduction scheme (more details on the following pages) and is working with partners to provide a range of other support and advice to help reduce the bills and maximise the income of residents.

+Crisis payments are also available for those who need immediate support.
+Use our

-Use our Support Calculator to find out what you could be entitled to and visit our Cost of Living Hub for more details about the full range of help and support available.
-If you prefer you can call the Cost of Living Hub free on 0808 175 3339 between 9am and 5pm.
-Monday to Friday.
+Support Calculator to find out what you could be entitled to and visit our Cost of Living Hub for more details about the full range of help and support available.